ajmeese7/frc-spreadsheets/README.md

 Once you have the config set up, all you need to do is go into the terminal from the project folder and run `node .`

+You'll be propmted to go to a Google page and copy back a token granting the application access to your Google Sheets account.
+If you look through the code, you can see that this code never leaves your machine and cannot be used for any malicious ends.

 If nothing that screams "ERROR MESSAGE" pops up after running it, the script should've completed successfully.
 Check the spreadsheet to make sure all the data uploaded how you wanted it to and you'll be good.

-**NOTE:** The program leaves a blank row at the top for you to label the columns however you want them.
-The order in which they will be populated is team number, CCWM, DPR, OPR.